MattyOL/project-3---battleship-python/README.md

 # Validator Testing
   * I used linter to test my python which i fixed a couple of issues but had to leave a couple of minor errors as i could not find logical feedback to fix these issues.
-The code works prefectly with these issues there.
+The code works prefectly with these minors underlining in the code.

 # Deployment
-  * This project was deployed using Code Institutes ock terminal for Heroku.
+  * This project was deployed using Code Institutes mock terminal for Heroku.

 # Credits
   *